 Ohio Shakespeare Festival and

 He won the Lyman S.V.
-Judson & Ellen Mackechnie Judson Graduate Student Award in the Creative Arts in 2018 and his music and lyric compositions have earned recognition from the Cleveland Critics Circle (2019), the Milwaukee Journal Sentinel (2017).
+Judson & Ellen Mackechnie Judson Graduate Student Award in the Creative Arts in 2018 and his music and lyric compositions have earned recognition from the Cleveland Critics Circle (2019) and the Milwaukee Journal Sentinel (2017) among others.
 When he is not writing music for theatre, he can be found playing traditional music from Ireland, Scotland, England and Scandinavia on various traditional instruments.

 Scott holds a BA from the

 College of Wooster and an M.Litt from

 Mary Baldwin University’s Shakespeare and Performance program.